The Ward Library

 What do I do if the book I am looking for is not on the Library shelves?

-Check the Peterhouse catalogue to make sure that the book is not already out on loan to another reader.
+Check iDiscover to make sure that the book is not already out on loan to another reader.
 If it is on loan, you may place a recall on it (Term Time only).

 If the book you are looking for is not out on loan, it is worth checking the shelves around where the book should be, in case it has been mis-shelved.
 If you still can’t find it, please report the details to Library staff.
 The book may be at binding or missing.
 If it is missing, we will look to replace it.